lancaster-coder1991/python-web-app/learning_notes.md

     post = user.post_set // finds all posts for this user using _set
     user.post_set.all() // lists all results of above user.post_set.create(title='Blog 3', content='Third Post Content!')  // creates a new post for this user

+When you're inspecting models you can use dot notation to find their properties.
+For example, if I want to find my user variable's profile picture name:

+    user.profile.image

+There are also some built in properties for images, such as .width:

+    user.profile.image.width # 706